Clustering Data with Nonignorable Missingness using Semi-Parametric Mixture Models: Conclusion

 \section{Conclusion}

-The proposed method allows continuous data set with nonignorable missingness to be clustered with no more assumption than the independence within components.
-In some applications, the assumption of independence within components can be too strong but this assumption can be relaxed.
-To consider dependencies, within components, of the missingness process, the conditional distribution of $\bR_i\mid\bZ_i$ can be modeled by a dependence tree \citep{chow1968approximating}.
+The proposed method allows continuous data set with non-ignorable missingness to be clustered with no more assumption than the independence within components.
+In some applications, the assumption of independence within components can be too strong but it can be relaxed.
+To consider dependencies, within components, of the missingness mechanism, the conditional distribution of $\bR_i\mid\bZ_i$ can be modeled by a dependence tree \citep{chow1968approximating}.
 This model considers, for each component $k$, a mapping $\sigma_k(j)$.
 Thus, we have

 where, by definition, there exists one $j_0\in\{1,\ldots,d\}$ such that $\sigma_k(j_0)=0$.
 We set $r_{i0}=1$ and $\tau_{kj_01}=\tau_{kj_00}$ which is the marginal probability of that variable $j_0$ to be observed under component $k$.
 Note that the marginal distribution of $\bR_i$ is a mixture of trees \citep{meilaJMLR2000}.
 This model is known to be flexible and easily interpretable.
 However, note that other distributions for multivariate binary data could be considered (see for instance \citet{weir2000binary,panagiotelisJASA2012,marbacCSDA2017}).
 Alternatively, blocks of within-components dependent variables can be considered to relax the within-component independence assumption (see \citet{levineBiometrika2011}, \citet{chauveauSurveys2015}).